SACHSTech/careers-in-computer-science-ChloeCheungk12/README.md

 ## Typical duties and responsibilities
 They program the terrain, artificial intelligence of the NPCs, audio, visuals, etc.
 ## Required education
+Generally requires a bachelor in computer science or software engineering.
+Sometimes an unrelated degree is satisfactory if the person is proficient in relevant programming languages.

 ## Required technical and non-technical skills
 ## Examples of an Entry Level, Average, and High Level jobs with salary Range